Alexandre Letellier

-Alexandre Letellier (born 11 December 1990) is a French professional footballer who plays as a goalkeeper for Ligue 1 club Paris Saint-Germain.
+Alexandre Letellier (born 11 December 1990) is a French former professional footballer who played as a goalkeeper.

 Career

 Paris Saint-Germain

 Born in Paris, Letellier began his career with Paris Saint-Germain (PSG), and made 14 league appearances for the reserve team during the 2009–10 campaign.

 Angers

 Letellier joined Angers in the summer of 2010, but failed to break into the first team in his first two years with the club.
 He made his professional debut in the 2–1 win over Nantes in the Coupe de la Ligue on 7 August 2012, and played his first Ligue 2 match for Angers later the same season, keeping a clean sheet in a 0–0 draw against Niort on 12 April 2013.

 In January 2018, Letellier signed for Young Boys on loan until the end of the season.
 In the summer, would again be loaned out by Angers, this time to Troyes, and on a season-long loan.
 In July 2019, Letellier joined Eliteserien side Sarpsborg 08 on loan until the end of the year.